Maine State House: 2014 dome replacement

-The Maine Legislature's Legislative Council has authorized the replacement of the copper sheath of the dome, which is long past its intended 75-year lifespan when it was installed in 1909–1910.
+The Maine Legislature's Legislative Council authorized the replacement of the copper sheath of the dome, which was long past its intended 75-year lifespan when it was installed in 1909–1910.
 The copper was pockmarked with hail damage and corrosion, with some holes in it as large as a dime.
 The eight-month project commenced in March 2014 and completed in October.
 The dome appears exactly the same as prior to renovations, with the exception of the color; it will appear brown for approximately 35 years until the copper oxidizes to a green once again.
 The statue of Minerva was also re-gilded and repaired by EverGreene Architectural Arts.
 The cost of $1.2 million was paid from a Legislative Council account.
 The replacement of the copper was completed October 1, with some minor work lasting until November.
 Legislative leaders placed a time capsule in the dome, containing a book of Maine laws, a legislative handbook, the September 30 issue of the Kennebec Journal, some of the old copper, and personal items from the legislators.

 The Legislative Council debated what to do with the old copper roof once it was removed from the dome.
 The contract for the project originally called for the State to have salvage rights for 500 sqft of the old copper and the contractor to have rights to the remainder, which has an estimated value of $15,000.
 It had been suggested that the State may want to keep more of the copper in order to do more with it.
 Democratic Assistant Senate Majority Leader Anne Haskell has suggested that at least some of the copper could be sold or auctioned to Mainers who might want a memento of the building, such as former state workers or legislators.
 She also suggested some sort of contest could be held among artists for using the copper, perhaps as part of the State's "one percent for art" program.
 Republican Senate Minority Leader Michael Thibodeau stated his support for some sort of artistic use of the copper but expressed concern about how the copper would be stored, storage costs, and security.

 On September 24, the Council decided to purchase the 6,500 sqft of old copper from the contractor and will make some into souvenirs and sell about 600 sqft to artists for the making of art and the remainder will be scrapped.
 It is conservatively expected that the portion sold to artists will bring approximately $12,250 to the State, while the making of souvenirs will cost about $3,600.
 Legislative leaders believe the State could make more money than estimated.